ArneBachmann/sos/README.md

 - **Picky mode**: Each operation needs the explicit declaration of file name patterns for versioning (like Git does).
 Drawback: Need to stage files for every single commit

-## Comparison with Traditional VCS ##
-- `switch` works like `checkout` in Git or `update to revision` in SVN
-- `update` works a bit like `pull` in Git or `update` in SVN

-## Compatibility ##
+### Compatibility ###
-- SOS runs on any Python 3 distribution, except PyPy.
-Support for Python 2 is only partial, the test suite doesn't run through entirely yet
+- SOS runs on any Python 3 distribution, except PyPy (TODO).
+Support for Python 2 is only partial, as the test suite doesn't run through entirely yet, although SOS's programming language Coconut is generally able to transpile to valid Python 2 source code
 - SOS is compatible with above mentioned traditional VCSs: Subversion, Git, gitless, Bazaar, Mercurial and Fossil
 - File name encoding and console encoding: Full roundtrip support (on Windows) started only with Python 3.6.4 and has not been tested nor confirmed yet for SOS

-## Commit Semantics ##
+## Comparison with Traditional VCS ##
-- A *commit* is the act of creating an immutable snapshot of the (tracked) file tree.
-Its result is a numbered *revision*, which is also called a *change set*.
+When completing SOS 1.0 I incidentally discovered an interesting article by ... that discusses central weaknesses in the design of VCSs, with a focus on Git.
+Many of these arguments I have intuitively felt to be true as well and were the reason for the development of SOS: mainly the reduction of barriers between the developer's typical workflow and the VCS, which is most often used as a structured tool for "type and save in increments", while advanced features of Git are just very difficult to remember and get done right.

+- While Git is basically a large key-value store with a thin access interface on top, SOS keeps a very clear (folder) structure of branches, revisions and files
+- Compared to SVN SOS's file store is much simpler and doesn't require an integrated database
+- The term *file tree* is used thoughout this document to refer to the actual state of files and folders on the user's computer at a certain point in time.
+It's not exactly the same as a *checkout* or *working copy*, but largely comparable.

+Here is a comparison between SOS and VCS's commands:
+- `branch` creates a branch from the current file tree (or last commit), but also switches to it immediately (unless told not to).
+There is no requirement to name branches, removing all barriers
+    - SOS allows to branch from the latest committed revision via `sos branch [<name>] --last`; this automatically applies when in tracking and picky mode.
+In consequence any changes performed since last commit will automatically be considered as a change for the next commit on the branch unless `--stay` was added as well to not switch to the new branch
+- `commit` creates a numbered revision similar to SVN, but revision numbers are only unique per branch, as they aren't stored in a global namespace.
+The commit message is optional on purpose (since `sos commit` serves largely as a CTRL+S replacement)
-- The first revision (after `sos offline` or `soso branch`) always has the number `0`
+    - The first revision (created during execution of `sos offline` or `sos branch`) always has the number `0`
     - Each `sos commit` increments the revision number by one; revisions are referenced by this numeric index only

-## Update and Merge Semantics ##
+- `delete` destroys and removes a branch.
+It's a command, not an option flag as in `git branch -d <name>`
+- `switch` works like `checkout` in Git for a revision of another branch (or of the current), or `update` to latest or a specific revision in SVN.
+Note that switch will always change the current branch (in contrast to Git's checkout, I think)
+- `update` works a bit like `pull` in Git or `update` in SVN and replays the given branch's and/or revision's changes into the file tree.
+There are plenty of options to configure what changes are actually integrated.
+This command will not change the current branch like `switch` does

     When differing contents are merged, there is always a potential for conflict; not all changes can be merged automatically with confidence.
-SOS takes a simplistic and pragmatic approach and largely follows a simple diff algorithm to highlight changes.
+SOS takes a simplistic and pragmatic approach and largely follows a simple diff algorithm to detect and highlight changes.
 Insertions and deletions are noted, and modifications are partially detected and marked as such.
 There are different layers of changes that SOS is able to work on:
-- File addition or removal per revision, e.g. when updating from another branch and/or revision or switching to them
+    - File addition or removal in the file tree, e.g. when updating from another branch and/or revision or switching to them
     - Line insertion or deletion inside a file, e.g. when merging file modifications during update
     - Character insertion or deletion on a text line, e.g. when non-conflicting intra-line differences are detected
-- Updating in `--track` or `--picky` mode will always combine all tracked file patterns.
-To revert this, use the `switch --meta` command to pull back in another branch's or revision's tracking patterns to the currently active branch.
+    - Updating state from another branch in the `--track` or `--picky` mode will always combine all tracked file patterns.
+To revert this, use the `switch --meta` command to pull back in another branch's and/or revision's tracking patterns to the currently active branch
     - There may be, however, blocks of text lines that seem inserted/deleted but may have actually just been moved inside the file.
 SOS attempts to detect clear cases of moved blocks and silently accepts them no matter what.
-TODO introduce option flag to avoid this behavior
+TODO implement and introduce option flag to avoid this behavior

-## Working in *Track* and *Picky* Modes ##
+### Working in *Track* and *Picky* Modes ###
-Use the commands `sos add <pattern>` or `sos rm <pattern>` to add file paths and glob patterns.
+Use the commands `sos add <pattern>` or `sos rm <pattern>` to add or remove file paths and glob patterns.
+These patterns always refer to a specific (relative) file path and may contain globbing characters `?*[]` only in the filename part of the path.

 ## Configuration Options ##